The True Story of an Off-Shored Business: A Lesson in Spotting and Correcting Reality

 On my 2nd week on the job, I was asked to join an emergency call where the news was delivered that a “simple” error, where the team needed to simply tick a box on the order form, was repeated over months and caused a significant amount of loss and diminished the benefits realised from offshoring.

 It was clear now what I was facing.

-The culture that everyone loves will need to change and I knew it wouldn’t be easy.
+The culture that everyone loved would need to change and I knew it wouldn’t be easy.
 The team culture benefited the team, but not the business.